motivepick/motive-mobile-app/README.md

 1. Make sure `react-native` is installed.
 If it is not, install it with `npm install -g react-native-cli`.
 See details [here](https://facebook.github.io/react-native/docs/getting-started.html).
 2. Run `ENVFILE=.env.development react-native run-ios` in the project root directory.
+3. If you are using xCode:
+    * Go to Product.
+Then Clean.
+Then Build.
+    * Go to Product > Scheme and select 'Development'
+    * Run

 ## Other steps